Learning to Defer in Congested Systems: The AI-Human Interplay

 Our type aggregation technique for a many-class queueing system and analysis for queueing-delayed feedback enable us to provide (to the best of our knowledge) the first online learning result in contextual queueing systems.
 Moreover, we test our algorithm on real data and find that it can substantially reduce the number of misclassifications of existing content moderation practice.

-Our work also opens up a list of interesting questions.
-First, we assume reviewers produce perfect labels; how can we schedule posts when reviewers have skill-dependent non-perfect review quality?
-Second, our algorithm requires the knowledge of post lifetime and assumes constant per-period cost throughout a post's lifetime.
-Can we relax these assumptions?
-Third, we focus on the $w$-fluid benchmark to handle non-stationary arrivals and human capacities, which is not necessary the tightest benchmark.
-Is there an alternative benchmark to consider?
-Fourth, although we allow for time-varying arrival patterns and human reviewing capacity, we assume stationary cost distributions of posts for the learning problem.
-It is interesting to extend our work to a non-stationary learning setting.
-Finally, our work focuses on the human-AI interplay in content moderation and it is interesting to study this interplay in settings beyond content moderation.